-She has been a leader of the West End Neighborhood Development Organization.
-She has also initiated a youth scholarship program for college-bound students and a youth leadership project that focuses on community service.
+In addition to her elected duties, Cleta spends much of her time as a community activist.
+She is a former leader of the West End Neighborhood Development Organization.
+She also initiated a youth scholarship program for college-bound students and a youth leadership project that focuses on community service.

 For her extensive volunteer work, Atlanta Public Schools awarded her the A.P.P.L.E.
 Corps award, the highest honor given by the city's public schools.

-Winslow has been cited for other national awards, including the Outstanding Public Service Award from the National Association of Neighborhoods in 1991 and 1992.
-She has also been recognized as an Outstanding Young Woman of America.
+Cleta has been cited for other national awards, including the Outstanding Public Service Award from the National Association of Neighborhoods in 1991 and 1992.
+She was also recognized as an Outstanding Young Woman of America.

-She has been president of the National Association of Neighborhoods, a grassroots organization that works to improve the quality of neighborhood life and promote social and economic development.
+Cleta was president of the National Association of Neighborhoods, a grassroots organization that works to improve the quality of neighborhood life and promote social and economic development.
 She also served on the board of the Metropolitan Atlanta Olympic Games Authority, the state's oversight committee for the 1996 Olympics.